Nicholas De Mayer

 Nicholaes DeMeyer (DeMayer or Meyer) (c.
 July 10, 1635 – March 19, 1691) was the ninth mayor of New York City, in the English colony of New York.
 He was appointed mayor by Governor Edmund Andros on October 14, 1676, and served until 1677.

+Family

 DeMayer was from Hamburg.
 He is known to have been married twice, once to Lydia Van Dyck and once to Sarah Kellnar.
 At one time, DeMayer was described as "the second-wealthiest man in the New Netherlands".

-DeMayer's father in law, Hendrick Van Dyke, is notable for starting the Peach Tree War by shooting a Native American woman picking peaches on his property.
+DeMayer's father in law, Hendrick Van Dyke, is notable for starting the Peach War by shooting a Native American woman picking peaches on his property.
 Nicholas also participated in this war.

+Variant spellings of his name

 Due to the various means of spelling his name, and the non-standard bookkeeping practices of the time, DeMayer's name has been found in many forms: